COMMUNITY SUPPORTS & SERVICES

 Skipping Stone Foundation

-A trans-centred resource that assembles a support team for each individual tailored specifically to them.
-These teams include community team members, peer mentors and coaches, social workers, mental health and health care professionals, or more.
+Offers a welcoming, positive, and judgement-free space for anyone who identities as trans, transgender, non-binary, or gender diverse, as well as those questioning, exploring or looking to affirming their gender identity or expression.
+Through a client-centered, collaborative approach, individuals are connected with a support team tailored specifically to them.
+These teams might include community team members, peer mentors and coaches, social workers, mental health and health care professionals, or more.

 Substance Use Services